jeremiemartinez/jeremiemartinez.github.com/_posts/2016-02-16-unit-tests.md

 ## Validate your SharedPreferences

 Most applications use `SharedPreferences` to store data.
-They are a core part and therefore must be heavily tested.
+They are a core part of any application and therefore must be heavily tested.
 To illustrate this example, I designed a small `SharedPreferences` wrapper, I am pretty sure you all have something similar in your app.

 {% highlight java %}
 public class Preferences {

+  private static final String NOTIFICATION = "NOTIFICATION";
+  private static final String USERNAME = "USERNAME";

   private final Context context;